Major Depressive Disorder. Diagnosis and Treatment in Dubai

 Psychiatrists count depression to the category of “affective disorders” because it affects how you think and feel.
 Depression influences emotions and energy levels.
 Other associated symptoms are sleeplessness, underlying anxiety, and sometimes even delusions.
 MDD frequently appears in phases, called episodes, which continue for weeks or months, sometimes for years.

-The first step in recognizing the signs and symptoms of clinical depression is a detailed psychiatric investigation consisting of a patient interview and physical examination.
+The first step in recognising the signs and symptoms of clinical depression is a detailed psychiatric investigation consisting of a patient interview and physical examination.
 Psychiatrists will recommend laboratory tests and, in more severe cases, an EEG and MRI to rule out underlying physical disorders.
 Your psychiatrist will prescribe the medication best suited for you and your condition.
 The best medication is medication that alleviates your symptoms and does not have side effects.
 The goal of psychiatric treatment of depression is to achieve a full recovery, which means that the depression is cured and a relapse is prevented.

 Categories of Major Depressive Disorder

 Medical specialists determine the severity based on well-defined parameters.
-Recognizing the various forms and degrees of depression is crucial for appropriate diagnosis and treatment.
+Recognising the various forms and degrees of depression is crucial for appropriate diagnosis and treatment.
 Tailoring interventions to the specific intensity, duration, and type of the condition can greatly enhance the well-being and chance of full recovery.

 Category based on varying levels of intensity